felixblaschke/simple_animations/README.md

 - `controller.mirror()` repeatedly plays the animation forward, then backwards, then forward again, and so on.

 Each of these methods takes an optional `duration` named parameter to configure your animation action in one line of code.

+Passing `duration` updates the controller's `duration` property.
+Future playback calls will keep using that value until you change it again.

 <!-- #code example/sa_flutter_app/lib/readme/animation_controller_extension/shortcuts.dart -->
 ```dart